hifreedo/up9rade/_posts/2018-06-19-neural-network-xor-problem-grade-3.md

 Put this scenario in a real world, with bricks, arbitrary curve of shape could be paved.
 Put back into the mathematical world, with multi-layers neural network been introduced, it can perform "curve fitting" job well :)

 Yes, deep neural network is about "curve fitting".

+[post status: 70% done: gradient and chain rule to be introduced]